 Start up and create your own

 Wow, it has been 4 months since I last wrote in my blog.
 That’s a big violation my own rule – to write at least once a month.
 But this must have to do with me being the architect and technical lead of our Startup, which we founded almost a year ago.
-Some months ago, I already about some bad experience with side projects and freelancers.
-I guess it’s understandable (and natural?) that in this kind of project – which asks everything that you’ve got from you – there are moments of frustration and setbacks.
+Some months ago, I already wrote about some bad experience with side projects and freelancers.
+I guess it’s understandable (and natural?) that in this kind of project there are moments of frustration and setbacks.

 Today I don’t intent to repeat this.
 Instead I want to do some personal retrospection of lessons learned – and how things could have been done better… so it helps me, and hopefully you, managing and solving the future challenges, no matter if you’re working on a side project, in your job, or even your own startup.